dwfischer9/dwfischer9/README.md

 **`Digital Craftsman (Developer)`**

-I'm a developer and university student in my third year of my Computer Science degree
+I'm a developer and university student in my third year of my Computer Science degree.
+I love learning how new technologies work and I'm always working on something, whether it be a website, a personal project, or leetcode.
 ---

 ### 🧰 Languages and Tools